 UNIT’s Technology Support Services group will be responsible for assessing the condition of the equipment at the departmental location to determine the status and best means of disposal or redistribution.

 A piece of equipment is considered scrap if it does not work and is not usable.
 Unusable scrap equipment must be disposed of according to University and Government regulations.
 It may not be used for personal benefit.

 Unneeded equipment is considered surplus equipment if it is still functional.

 An effort will be made to redistribute surplus computer equipment within the University to a location that may make use of the equipment whenever possible.

 Surplus or Scrap computer equipment can be recycled or disassembled for parts and supplies for reuse of components.

 Computer and electronic storage equipment identified for disposal or transfer must be reviewed and then subsequently cleaned by an approved data erasing process.
 Licensed software and institutional data deemed to be the property of Villanova University must be removed prior to disposal or transfer of equipment from the University.

-UNIT use Service Desk Express (SDE) for asset inventory management.
-UNITs Technology Support Services group should be contacted when the status of a computing asset changes so that the current status can updated in SDE.
+UNIT's IT Service Managament tool is Easy Vista is used for asset inventory management.
+UNITs Technology Support Services group should be contacted when the status of a computing asset changes so that the current status can updated in Easy Vista.